rwpenney/pmcyg/README.txt

 In order to use pmcyg as a graphical (GUI) application, you will need the 'Tkinter' toolkit for Python.
-This is part of the default distribution of Python for Windows platforms, but may be part of a separate package (possibly called python-tk) on Unix/Linux systems.
+This is part of the default distribution of Python for Windows platforms, but may be part of a separate package (possibly called "python-tk") on Unix/Linux systems.

 On Windows platforms, double-clicking on the file 'pmcyg.py' should be sufficient to run pmcyg in graphical mode.